sara-sabr/ITStrategy/presentations/en/2019-11-05-Working-in-the-open.md

 - Not everything fits under OSS licences
 - Need approval from proper delegated authority (varies by department)
 - [Open Government Licence - Canada](https://open.canada.ca/en/open-government-licence-canada) is recommended for data, information, content
-- Traditional open source licence are preferable for source code
+- Traditional open source licence is preferable for source code
   - Industry is more familiar to those licences
   - Easier to have people contribute back to your project
 - Creative Commons is not for code so current position is to not use it (OGL instead)